react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 ### Rendering initial route defined in the navigator

 By default, when you navigate a screen in the nested navigator, the specified screen is used as the initial screen and the `initialRouteName` prop on the navigator is ignored.
-This behaviour is different from the React Navigation 4.

 If you need to render the initial route specified in the navigator, you can disable the behaviour of using the specified screen as the initial screen by setting `initial: false`: